Mordechai Schwarcz: Biography

 Schwarcz was born in Komárno, then in the Austro-Hungarian Empire, to a Jewish family, one of 14 children.
 Over the objections of his parents he made aliyah in 1933.
 He joined the Palestine Police Force, and like most Jewish police officers, also joined the Haganah.

 Schwarcz was one of the policemen stationed at the High Commissioner's summer camp in Atlit to guard against bandits during the 1936–1939 Arab revolt in Palestine.
 On the night of September 1, 1937, he shot dead Mustafa Khoury, an Arab policeman with whom he shared a tent.
 Khoury was sleeping when he was killed.
 Schwarz was arrested the following day.
 It has been claimed that Khoury was a "fanatical nationalist" who mocked Schwarcz and expressed satisfaction over Jews being killed during the rebellion.
 One of Schwarcz's friends testified that the Khoury had entered the tent drunk, boasting about having raped and murdered Jews and that "Schwarcz's turn would come."
 Shortly before committing the murder, two of Schwarcz's friends had been killed in the rebellion.

 At his trial in Haifa, Schwarz, who was defended by Aharon Hoter-Yishai, claimed that he had heard gunfire and rushed outside the tent, only to find Khoury dead upon returning.
 The court rejected this defence.
 In January 1938, Chief Justice Harry Trusted found Schwarcz guilty of murder and sentenced him to death by hanging.
-The Palestine Supreme Court approved the sentence, the Privy Council in London refused to intervene in the case, and High Commissioner Harold MacMichael confirmed the sentence.
+The Supreme Court of Mandatory Palestine upheld the conviction and sentence, the Privy Council in London refused to intervene in the case, and High Commissioner Harold MacMichael confirmed the sentence.
+One justice on the Supreme Court of Mandatory Palestine dissented in the decision to uphold Schwarcz's conviction, Gad Frumkin, who was later a nominee for the Supreme Court of Israel.

 Appeals for clemency came from Justice Trusted, as well as American and international Jewish organizations.
 A clemency petition with 70,000 signatures was submitted to the Mandate government by Mizrach leader Meir Bar-Ilan.